KeLLs-Link/client-server-architecture/clientserver.md

 In the `MySQL server`, create a user and a database named first_db and a user named first_user, but you can replace these names with different values.

-First, connect to the MySQL console using the root account:
+First, connect to the MySQL console using the root account
 ```
 sudo mysql -p
 ```

-Create a new database by running this command from your MySQL console:
+Create a new database by running this command in your MySQL console:
 ```
 CREATE DATABASE example_database;
 ```